 Negotiation

-In most cases, DPD delivery drivers cannot formally "negotiate" routes or compensation in the traditional sense, especially if they are employed drivers
+In most cases, DPD delivery drivers cannot formally "negotiate" routes or compensation in the traditional sense, especially if they are employed drivers.

 While formal negotiations are rare, long-term drivers with good performance may be given preferential treatment.